Tuned In to Tunicates:

 How to join

-We are accepting graduate students!
+We are recruiting graduate students!
 If you want to join the lab as a grad student, please apply to Georgia Tech graduate programs associated with us:

-If you are interested in postdoctoral opportunities with our group, please send us an e-mail to discuss ideas and plans.
+Although we do not have current funding for postdocs at the moment, if you are interested in potential future postdoctoral opportunities with our group, please send us an e-mail to discuss ideas and plans.
 We'd love to hear from you!

 We are not actively seeking support staff or undergraduate researchers at this moment.
 Sorry!
 Please check back for future openings.